 The company mainly supplies to the machining industry, such as fitting and turning, maintenance facilities, as well as aerospace manufacturers.

-He believes the company is competitive in a global market.
+Kerry believes the company is competitive in a global market.

 “We can compete in a worldwide market because we make in volume,” Rogers said.
 “We’re not paying import cost duties and freight, so from a manufacturing point of view, it is possible to make a world-class, very competitive product in Australia.”

 “They’re as good a quality as anybody makes anywhere in the world.
-In fact, they probably have a higher tearing capacity, and the same accuracy – similar to what European countries offer,” Rogers said.
+In fact, they probably have a higher tearing capacity, and the same accuracy – similar to what European countries offer,” she said.
 “And compared to other main brands, ours are heavier and faster with the same tolerances and possess the same accuracy.

 “When you look at an Australian-made product, we’re saving on shipping, we use the same machines as they use over in Europe, China, or Asia, and because we’re doing them in larger quantities, our manufacturing costs are minimal.”